-

 Mississippi makes the following designations for commercial vehicles; the endorsement classes are listed in parentheses.
 If you will be driving any of the vehicles described below, you will need to take the required tests, written and driven, to get these endorsements on your license:

-- Passenger: for vehicles carrying 16 or more people, or transporting children to and from school regularly for compensation (P)
+• Passenger: for vehicles carrying 16 passengers or more, or transporting children to and from school regularly for compensation (P)

-Drivers between the ages of 18 and 21 can apply for a restricted CDL.
+Drivers between the ages of 17 years old and 21 years old can apply for a restricted CDL.
 Upon passing the written and driving tests, you will be issued a CDL that allows you to drive within the state's borders only.
 There are only two restrictions for young drivers: you cannot drive a hazmat vehicle, or carry a (T) endorsement (double or triple trailers).

 I haul hazardous materials and its time to renew my license.
 Am I required to go through a background and fingerprint check?

 All hazmat drivers must now undergo a fingerprint and background check when obtaining or renewing their CDL.
-Mississippi is one of only 17 states that administer these themselves.
 You can also take care of this business online through the Transportation and Security Administration.
-The cost is $94.

 Do I need an appointment and my own vehicle to take the driving test?

 Yes.
-You will need to make an appointment at least two days in advance to take your CDL driving test.
+You will need to make an appointment to take your CDL driving test.
 Look for the closest driver's license office that offers CDL testing and call to make an appointment.
 You can also schedule an appointment online.

 You will need to furnish your own vehicle for the test and also show proof of insurance; in many cases you can rent a vehicle or borrow one from your driving school.